daniil/union-booth/README.md

 #### Manual Deploy

-For VPS, `git pull` latest in `/union-booth` root folder, run `npm run build` to build the production package and then stop currently running project by listing forever processes with `forever list`, stopping the process (`forever stop <appId>`) and then running it again with `npm run start:forever`.
+For VPS, `git pull` latest in `/union-booth` root folder, run `npm run build` to build the production package and then stop currently running project by running `pm2 stop union-booth`, and then running it again with `npm run start:prod`.

 ### Updating Version Tag